 11 Feb.
 Today’s aim was to get back on the trail where I left it in Arthur’s Pass.
 However the intercity bus and the train were fully booked, so it was going to depend on my success hitching the two hours from Christchurch.

-At 09:15 Anara collected me and my again full pack from the B&B and on to the Beach Bar cafe for breakfast.
-Actually it was my second breakfast as I had cereal and toast at the B&B, but no harm with an additional full breakfast when you aren’t sure how long it will be until the next one. 😊 Then across town to state highway 73 where Anara left me at a good hitching spot for Arthur’s Pass.
-Within 20 mins Eva from Köln, Germany, picked me up along with Thierry and Florence from Montreal, TA walkers heading North Bound from Lake Coleridge.
+At 09:15 my friend Anara collected me and my again full pack from the B&B and on to the Beach Bar cafe for breakfast.
+Actually it was my second breakfast as I had cereal and toast at the B&B, but no harm with an additional full breakfast when you aren’t sure how long it will be until the next one 😊.
+Then across town to state highway 73 where Anara left me at a good hitching spot for Arthur’s Pass.
+Within 20 mins Eva from Köln, Germany, picked me up along with Thierry and Florence from Montreal, TA walkers heading north-bound from Lake Coleridge.
 I should meet them on the trail in 2-3 days as we cross in different directions.
 Eva is touring NZ for 7 weeks on her own as part of a year off from teaching.

 By midday I was in Darfield waiting for another ride onward.
-At 14:00 still waiting, so I decided to catch the daily East West Coaches shuttle service at 14:40 as it came through Darfield. $45 for the certainty of getting to the Morrison Footbridge, about 20 km beyond Arthur’s Pass Village before dark.
+At 14:00 still waiting, so I decided to catch the daily East West Coaches shuttle service at 14:40 as it came through Darfield. $45 for the certainty of getting to the Morrison Footbridge before dark, about 20 km beyond Arthur’s Pass Village.

 I covered 6km by 19:10 and was looking for a spot to pitch my tent opposite Spray Creek when another “Hey Richard” came from the bush.
 It was Katrina, who I last saw at Hurunui Hut over a week ago.
-In that time she had met Mark her boyfriend who has flown over from UK and he has joined her on the trail.
+In that time she had met her boyfriend Mark who had flown over from UK and he has joined her on the trail.

-I thought tonight starting late that I would be camping on my own.
+I thought starting the trail late tonight that I would be camping on my own.
 I haven’t had a night on my own yet on the trail!

 The Deception Valley Route is described on the DOC website.